decline27/melcloud-optimizer/README.txt

    - Tibber provides real-time consumer prices including all taxes and fees

    ENTSO-E (Free option for European users):
-   - Register for a free account at transparency.entsoe.eu
-   - Go to Account Settings and generate an API token
+   - No registration or API token required
-   - Enter the token in the app settings
-   - Select your bidding zone/price area from the dropdown
+   - Simply select your bidding zone/price area from the dropdown
    - Choose your local currency if different from EUR
+   - Enable consumer price markup for realistic pricing

 3. CONFIGURE CONSUMER PRICING (ENTSO-E users only):
    ENTSO-E provides wholesale market prices, but you pay consumer prices that include taxes, grid fees, and retailer markup.
 Enable "Convert Wholesale to Consumer Prices" to get realistic pricing.